 The former ABA star took two giant steps, cradled the ball, and slammed it home.
 The Philly crowd went bananas.
 From an alternate angle, the crowd stands up in anticipation as Dr. J puts it in gear.
 They feel the rarity of the in-progress dunk.
 After realizing he couldn't make a defensive play, Cooper made the wise decision to duck out of the way.
 It was a preview of Erving, Moses Malone, and the Sixers sweeping the Lakers in the NBA Finals later that year.

 The cradle slam holds a secure place among the greatest dunks in NBA history.
-Some of the greatest dunkers ever such as Kobe Bryant, Vince Carter, LeBron James, Michael Jordan, and Dominique Wilkins have to be jealous.
+Some of the greatest dunkers ever such as Kobe Bryant, Vince Carter (the 2000 Slam Dunk Contest is the GOAT), LeBron James, Michael Jordan, and Dominique Wilkins have to be jealous.
 The power, the finesse, and the finish are glorious.
 It was just another dunk for Erving.
 He hustled back on defense like it was nothing.
+Layups are boring.

 NBA TV's The Doctor documents Erving's playing days and accomplishments.
 The cradle dunk has a special place amidst Erving's illustrious career.
 The eruptive crowd couldn't keep it down even with a sleeping baby.
 Who can blame them?